DmitryBaranovskiy/g.raphael/docs/pie.markdown

 **2. .click(f)** - f: **callback to trigger on click event.**

 **3. .each(f)** - f: **callback applied to each iteration.**

+.each(f) works by iterating through each of the sectors and returning each as an object to the callback f().
+Within the callback, you can access the object returned on each iteration in the context of 'this', for example

+	var f = function() {

+		console.log(this.r);	// the radius of the sector

+	}

 ## Usage ##